Benedito821/user-password/README.md

   The executable can be found at bin > Debug > user_password.exe or even building and running the code.
 User data are: name and password.
 After typing in a unique ID is assigned to the user.
 Maximal size of the database: as bigger as how much memory is available.
 After closing the terminal all the data is losen.
 The code can be further improved according the needs (save the user data in a text file, for instance).
 Last edited time 2018.
+  It was writen and built in codeblocks, but the scr and inc files can be imported to any other IDEs.

 # user-password terminal demo